guardian/guardian-management-play/readme.md

 `object MongoRequests extends TimingMetric("requests", "oracle", "Oracle Requests", "Oracle request timer", Some(Requests))`

 Ganglia would now be able to show you propertions of each DB request as a proportion of total HTTP time.

-(3) Types of metric

-    - Timing: standard timing metric, takes number of events over a time period.
-    - Count: Constantly incrementing counter.
-    - Gauge: Count at a particular point in time.

-(4) Extra docs:

-See guardian google docs for "Web Applications Specifications"